stevenrdungan/mvp/readme.md

 * Append a 'playoffs' column, using 1 if a team name has an asterisk, 0 if not
 * Use regular expression parsing to truncate a team's name to remove non-alphanumeric characters, except separating spaces

+We can also do some cleaning of the 'voting' DataFrame:
-Then, merge these two DataFrames.
+* remove any records for players with a team of 'TOT' (indicating they played for multiple teams that season) Then, merge these two DataFrames.
 Once we have our formulated 'standings' DataFrames, we can alter the 'voting' DataFrame as follows:
-* Append a 'year' field, obtained from the file name
 * Append the columns we created in our 'standings' DataFrames, joining using a dictionary to match team acronym (e.g. 'LAL') to team name ('Los Angeles Lakers')
 * Create a 'pct_games' field by dividing player games played by total team games

-Lastly, in case we use them, rewrite the 'rankings' field to account for ties.
-Any players who receive the same number of total points should have the same rank.

 Do this for each year, and merge them to create our final DataFrame object.
+We can then sort by 'Share' (share of voting points won), and drop any extraneous columns.

 **Relevant Code Files**: munge.py

-**Relevant Data Files**: ./scrapedata/\*.csv
+**Relevant Data Files**: ./output/\dataframe.csv

 ## Analysis/Findings